 These objectives provide short, mid- and long term targets for the company as a whole, and for our staff.
 We set annual commitments within each of the objectives, and track our achievements against these quarterly, reporting to the senior management team and our Board of Directors.
 Progress is reported on annually in our Information Circular, and is also tracked using key performance indicators within our Short and Long Term Scorecards to assess company and individual performance, which is linked directly to compensation.

-In addition to economic and investment metrics, we analyze external stakeholder feedback, including external recognition (listed in detail in the Awards section of this report), voting results at our Annual General Meeting, and input from governance, investment and sustainability analysts, and our communities.
+In addition to economic and investment metrics, we analyze external stakeholder feedback, including external recognition (listed in detail in the Awards section of this report), voting results at our Annual General Meeting, and input from governance, investment and sustainability analysts, our communities, and our staff.